balena-io-modules/hubot-abstract-api-adapter/README.md

 * `devDependances` should be trimmed, a few adapters provided for example code
 * `homepage` must be replaced

+### readme.md

+* The section entitled Project Description must be implemented and deleted
+* The section entitled A Hubot adapter > Installing must be updated
+* The section entitled A Hubot adapter should be updated

 # A [Hubot](https://github.com/github/hubot) adapter

 This adapter 'receives' a simple message once a second.